slub/kitodo-production-docker/README.md

  * [Makefile](#makefile)
  * [Further information](#further-information)

-With the docker image provided, Kitodo.Production can be started in no time at all.
-A MySQL/MariaDB database and ElasticSearch must be present to start the application.
-There is also a Docker Compose file for a quick start.
+The Kitodo.Production can be started quickly with the provided Docker image.
+However, a MySQL/MariaDB database and ElasticSearch are required to start the application.
+Additionally, a Docker Compose file is available for a faster setup.

 ## Prerequisites